chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ### Chunk List Complexity {#chunk-list-cmplx}

-By default, the RPC-over-RDMA version 2 protocol places limits on the number of chunks or segments that may appear in Read or Write lists (see {{Section 5.2 of I-D.ietf-nfsv4-rpcrdma-version-two}}).
+By default, the RPC-over-RDMA version 2 protocol limits the number of chunks or segments that may appear in Read or Write lists (see {{Section 5.2 of I-D.ietf-nfsv4-rpcrdma-version-two}}).

-These implementation limits are especially important when Kerberos integrity or privacy is in use {{!RFC7861}}.
-GSS services increase the size of credential material in RPC headers, potentially requiring the use of a Special Payload message, which increases the complexity of chunk lists independent of the particular NFS version 4 COMPOUND being conveyed.
+These implementation limits are significant when Kerberos integrity or privacy is in use {{!RFC7861}}.
+GSS services increase the size of credential material in RPC headers, potentially requiring the more frequent use of less efficient Special Payload or Continued Payload messages.

-In the absence of an explicit transport property exchange that alters these limits, NFS version 4 clients SHOULD follow the prescriptions listed below when constructing RPC-over-RDMA version 2 messages.
+NFS version 4 clients follow the prescriptions listed below when constructing RPC-over-RDMA version 2 messages in the absence of an explicit transport property exchange that alters these limits.
 NFS version 4 servers MUST accept and process all such requests.

 * The Read list can contain either a Call chunk, no more than one Read chunk, or both a Call chunk and one Read chunk.